Timber Sales: Harvest and Sell Trees with Success

 Your woodland’s soil also plays a role in the type and quality of trees that will grow there.
 In general, soil type is classified by its texture (or size of soil particles), porosity, and fertility.
 These soil characteristics will determine the quality and quantity of water and nutrients that are available to help trees grow.
 Soil types span a range from sand to loam to clay, and every combination in between.

 Sandy soils drain easily and tend to be dry and low in nutrients.
+Jack pine (pictured), white pine, and oaks are commonly found on sandy soils.

 Clay soils tend to be higher in nutrients, but wet because they drain poorly.
+Swamp white oak (pictured), river birch, and ironwood are examples of trees found on clay soils.

 Loam soils are a combination of sand, silt, and clay.
 Their nutrient and water holding capacity varies, depending on the degree of clay, sand, and organic matter present.
+Black walnut (pictured), spruce, birch, and bigtooth aspen are some of the species you might find on loam soils.

 Similar to sunlight conditions, some trees have adapted better than others to withstand less-than-ideal soil conditions, which means they have a competitive advantage there.
-For example, tamarack can grow in wet soils, and jack pine and oak can grow in sandy soils.
+For example, tamarack can grow in wet soils, and jack pine and oak can grow in dry soils.

 Improving wildlife habitat